Vientiane Laos Travel Guide

 Memorable dining at sunset.

-Great spots for a cup of coffee, pastries, plus airy meals.
+Great spots for coffee, pastries, and light meals.
 Reflects French influence.

 Blends historical charm with modern comforts.

-Lao cuisine emphasizes fresh ingredients, fermented a salty sauce made from fermented fish (padaek), and a balance of bitter, sour, and spicy flavors.
+Lao cuisine emphasizes fresh ingredients, fermented fish sauce (padaek), and a balance of bitter, sour, and spicy flavors.

-Of the of the french colonial period period heritage is evident in widespread baguettes (khao jii), strong coffee culture, plus European-style pastries.
+Of the french colonial period heritage is evident in widespread baguettes (khao jii), strong coffee culture, and European-style pastries.

-Sticky rice (khao niao) is the heart of most Lao meals, often eaten by hand, fostering a eating together experience.
+Sticky rice (khao niao) is the heart of most Lao meals, often eaten by hand, encouraging a eating together experience.